-It was with a sense of shock, of almost physical shock, that Tommy came back to realization of his surroundings to feel Von Holtzâs hand upon his shoulder and to hear the lean young man saying harshly, ãWell, Herr Reames?
+It was with a sense of shock, of almost physical shock, that Tommy came back to realization of his surroundings to feel Von Holtz's hand upon his shoulder and to hear the lean young man saying harshly, "Well, Herr Reames?
 Are you convinced that I did not lie to you?
-Are you convinced that the Herr Professor Denham is in need of help?ä ãWhy÷yes . . . ,ã said Tommy dazedly. ãYes.
-Of course!ä Clarity came to his brain with a jerk.
-He did not understand at all, but he believed what he had seen.
-Denham and his daughter were somewhere in some other dimension, yet within range of the extraordinary device he had looked through.
-And they were in trouble.
-So much was evident from their poses and their manner. ãOf course,ä he repeated. ãTheyâre÷there, wherever it is, and they canât get back.
-They donât seem to be in any imminent danger. . .
+Are you convinced that the Herr Professor Denham is in need of help?"

 Tommy blinked dazedly as he looked around the laboratory again.
-Brick walls, an oilspattered crude-oil engine in one corner, a concrete floor and an electric furnace and a casting-box. .
+Brick walls, an oil-spattered crude-oil engine in one corner, a concrete floor and an electric furnace and a casting-box.